-tech.

 ytechoquiz, itechoquiz, ytech oquiz, itech oquiz = it emerged from;

-notech = from me;
+notech = from me, with me

-ytech = from him
+ytech, itech = from him, with him

 Robert Haskett and Stephanie Wood's notes from Nahuatl sessions with James Lockhart and subsequent research.